danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 ```

 It's a very typical endless conditional loop calling repeatedly blocking method `readSocket()`,
-stack of socket will look something like this:
+stack of the socket will look something like this:
 ```properties

 runContinuation()